skellis46/slipbox/improvisation and the threshold of the self.md

 So the claim rejects a narrow research logic in which practice is valuable only insofar as it yields codifiable data.
 Instead, practice functions more like an experimental ecology: it creates the possibility for thresholds, shifts or recognitions to occur, which can then be articulated, reflected on or analysed after the fact.

 In short: the practice does not make data.
 It makes conditions under which something can be seen.

-### body-mindfulness

-Given these specific aspects of the movement practice, my hunch is that the closest link between our version of authentic movement and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
-- there is Lutz's work on meditation as attentional expertise

-In this chapter authentic movement does not act as a proxy for all dancing (whether artistic or social), but I assume that it forks into many body-based practices (including various dance techniques), and is forked from many practices.

-In doing so, I want to be clear that I am not sure if what this writing deals with makes sense or aligns with other kinds of dancing. (return to this later?)

-for all intents and purposes we are bordering on doing nothing. the skill is peculiar ... it's almost as if what I am doing is akin to a case study that 'complicates' these other explorations of skill/performance?

-The philosopher Rupert Spira writes how consciousness 'takes the shape of the next awareness' and may identify itself with the body as a part of that awareness.
-When it does this it 'forgets itself' [@spira-2008-transparency n.pag.] or hides itself from itself.
-In other words, in identifying with the body as a shape of awareness, consciousness loses its true nature and in the dancing I see myself as an organiser of these body-oriented shapes of awareness.

----

-I'm not sure I understand this idea of consciousness forgetting itself.
-I get how it takes the shape of the next appearance (say, a tingling in my hand).
-But what is the itself it is veiling itself from?
-That I identify the tingling as 'consciousness' as a 'thing'??

-- Spira here maps on to how I describe the reconstitution of the skin.
-The sense of a 'self surrounded by skin' appears and consciousness is veiled.

 ### agency